jeremytammik/tbc/a/2019_cefsharp_roundtrip.md

 &lt;/html&gt;
 </pre>

-and in our bound class we save a instance to the browser so we can use it on command
+In our bound class, we save a instance to the browser so we can use it on command:

 <pre class="prettyprint">
   public class BoundObject